aspose-ocr/Aspose.OCR-Documentation/js/getting-started/hello-world/_index.md

 ## Coding

-1. Create a simple `index.html` file in the root of the project directory.
+1. Create a simple `index.html` file in the the project directory.
    ```html
    <!doctype html>
    <html>